 - Use Encore: We’ve already discussed the value of non-damaging moves, but Encore is so useful that it gets its own section.
 Encore allows you to lock an opponent into their last used move, forcing them to use only that move for the next 2-6 turns.
 This can allow you to lock an opponent into a weak or non-threatening move for a few turns, allowing you to get a free switch, use Battle Items or boosting moves to raise your stats, and generally do whatever setup you need to.
 There are lots of useful moves in Pokémon, but one like Encore that allows you to buy yourself multiple free turns is absolutely invaluable in a Nuzlocke run.

 With these tips in mind, you’re ready to tackle the Nuzlocke challenge.
 If you want to test yourself even further, head over to the Nuzlocke Variants page for unique and challenging variations on the classic Nuzlocke.
+Or, if you’re looking for an even more mechanical deep-dive into how you can maximize your Nuzlocke success, read this guide to RNG management and advanced Nuzlocking tips.
 For more Nuzlocke content, check out the Guides and Articles section for game guides, tier lists, starter rankings, and more.